TheOdinProject/curriculum/rails_programming/introduction_to_rails/project_feet_wet.md

 </div>

 ### Student Solutions
 Send us your solution by editing this [file](https://github.com/TheOdinProject/curriculum/blob/master/rails_programming/introduction_to_rails/project_feet_wet.md) so we can show others!
-Submit a link to the Github repo with your files in it here using any of the methods listed on the [contributing page](http://github.com/TheOdinProject/curriculum/blob/master/contributing.md).
+Submit a link to the Github repository with your files in it here using any of the methods listed on the [contributing page](http://github.com/TheOdinProject/curriculum/blob/master/contributing.md).

 Submit your solution for the Ruby on Rails tutorial chapter 2, make sure it is in a repository that you will not overwrite when we move onto chapter 3 (which starts a new app).